shaeberling/sauron/README.md

 ## Build
 First, build runnable JAR file:
 ```
-// TODO: Will add once code has moved here.
+./gradlew sauron
 ```

-The result is a file like `sauron-0.0.1.jar`.
+The result is a file like `sauron-0.1.jar`.
 This file can be copied anywhere and run:

 ```
-java -jar sauron-0.0.1.jar
+java -jar sauron-0.1.jar
 ```

 ## Installation (Linux/Systemd)